sreehariX/sarcv2/README.md

 ## How It Works

-1. **User Interaction**: The user interacts with the ask sara ai button which is located on the bottom right and then a chatbot will appear on the website.
+1. **User Interaction**: The user interacts with the "Ask Saras AI" button which is located on the bottom right and then a chatbot will appear on the website.
 2. **Query Processing**: The frontend sends the user's query to the backend API hosted on AWS EC2.
 3. **Vector Search**: The backend uses ChromaDB to search for the top 5 most relevant FAQs based on query embeddings generated using the SentenceTransformer model.
 4. **Response**: The top 5 FAQs are sent to the frontend, which displays the top 3 to the user.

-## Hackathon Checkpoint
+## Hackathon Checkpoints

 As part of the SARAS AI Institute hackathon, we developed a **Smart FAQ Module** to deliver relevant FAQs based on user queries.
 Here’s how we tackled the key challenges:

-- **Relevance**: We integrated **SentenceTransformer (`paraphrase-MiniLM-L6-v2`)**, allowing us to match user queries with FAQ entries based on semantic similarity, not just keyword matching.
-This ensures users get answers that truly align with their questions.
+- **Relevance**: We integrated **SentenceTransformer (`paraphrase-MiniLM-L6-v2`)**, allowing us to match user queries with FAQ entries based on semantic similarity, and not just keyword matching.
+This ensures that users get answers that truly align with their questions.

-- **Performance**: By utilizing **ChromaDB**, a vector database, we ensured that search queries are processed quickly, even with a large set of FAQs.
+- **Performance**: By utilizing **ChromaDB**, a vector database, we ensured that the search queries are processed quickly, even with a large set of FAQs.
 This makes the system responsive and capable of handling real-time interactions.

 - **Seamless Integration**: The frontend, built with **React** and deployed via **Vercel**, is integrated smoothly into the SARAS AI website using an iframe.
 The chatbot fits naturally into the website’s layout, providing a consistent and seamless user experience.